100 Million Americans Carry Medical Debt (2026)

 How Does Medical Debt Lead to Financial Distress?

 The CFPB found that 58% of all debt in third-party collections is medical debt.
 More than credit cards, auto loans, and student loans combined.
 That number is worth sitting with.
 The largest single category of collections debt in America comes from getting sick.
-The pipeline is predictable.
+The sequence is visible in the data.
 A household without adequate insurance incurs an unexpected medical bill.
 The bill exceeds what the household can pay from current income or savings.
 It goes to collections.
 The collections entry depresses credit scores by 50-100 points, raising the cost of every other form of credit — car loans, credit cards, even apartment applications that pull credit reports.

 For households that were already at the edge — carrying credit card debt, behind on mortgage payments, or drawing down retirement savings to cover basic expenses — a medical bill can be the event that tips the balance.
 Medical bills are the most common reason cited in personal bankruptcy filings, ahead of job loss and divorce.
 The connection between healthcare costs, insurance coverage, and financial distress is not speculative.
 It runs through the same indicators the ADI tracks.